-The Board of Directors has appointed an Executive Committee, composed of Directors David Bochnowski (Chairman), Gorelick (Vice Chair), Benjamin Bochnowski, Furticella, Han, Krupinski, Puntillo, and Wieser.
+The Board of Directors has appointed an Executive Committee, composed of Directors David Bochnowski (Chairman), Puntillo (Vice Chair), Benjamin Bochnowski, Furticella, Gorelick, Han, Krupinski, and Wieser.
+Director Furticella will step down from the Executive Committee upon the expiration of his term as a director at the Annual Meeting.
 The Executive Committee is authorized to exercise the powers of the Board of Directors between regular Board meetings, except with respect to the declaration of dividends and other extraordinary corporate transactions.
-During the year ended December 31, 2019, the Executive Committee held 17 meetings.
+During the year ended December 31, 2021, the Executive Committee met or acted by written consent eight times.